jentery/engl391/final.md

 * The Player Story itself: a video essay (8-12 minutes) with voice-over narration, a written essay (2000-2500 words) with images and/or embedded media such as video and audio, or another approach I approved via email.
 * A list of works cited / references at the end of your Player Story (in the document or video).
 You are welcome to use your preferred citation style (MLA, Chicago, or APA, e.g.).

-You can submit your Player Story as a HTML, DOCX, ODT, PAGES, PDF, MOV, or MP4 file with attachments (video, audio, images, or text) where applicable.
+You can submit your Player Story as a DOCX, ODT, PAGES, PDF, MOV, MP4, or HTML file with attachments (video, audio, images, or text) where applicable.

 Please do not forget to cite *games* from which you draw examples.
 Parenthetical citations of games are not necessary, but reference entries are.
 Here's a sample MLA reference entry for a game we've studied in class: